-This section provides the AMI POST Codes for the EVGA Z370 Micro Motherboard during system boot up.
+This section provides the AMI POST Codes for the EVGA X299 MICRO ATX 2 Motherboard during system boot up.
 The POST Codes are displayed on the Debug LED readout located directly on the motherboard.

-See Pages 11 and 12, component 17 of the Component Legend for physical location.
+See Page 11 and 12, component 15 of the Component Legend for physical location.

-Debug LED with CPU Temperature Monitor
+Temperature Monitor

-This Debug LED will switch to display current CPU temperatures after the system has fully booted into the Operating System.
-Please note that if you see the Debug LED constantly switching numbers after entering Windows, the Debug LED is showing your CPU temperature, and is NOT reporting errors.
+This Debug LED will switch to display the CPU temperature after POST.
+Please note that if you see the Debug LED constantly switching numbers after entering Windows, the Debug LED is showing temperature information, and not reporting an error.